jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 - `generated-src` contains the test harness
 - `output` contains output files (log/output/waveform) for each config.

-**Inspect the log and output for our config.** Do the results of the accelerator and model match?
+**Inspect the log and output for our config.** Do the results of the accelerator and model match? (`** PASSED **` in the .out file and output values matching in the .log file should indicate this.)

 **Inspect the waveform (.fsdb) for our config** using `verdi -ssf <fsdb file>`.
 Synopsys has transitioned to a new waveform viewer called Verdi that is much more capable than DVE.
 Verdi uses an open file format called *fsdb* (Fast Signal Database), and hence VCS has been set up to output simulation waveforms in fsdb.

+In the bottom pane of your Verdi window, navigate to `Signal > Get Signals...`.
 Follow the module hierarchy to the correct module.
 ```
 TestDriver
   .testHarness